meta-llama/llama-recipes/tools/benchmarks/meta_eval_reproduce/README.md

 ### Datasets

-In order to gain access to our [3.1 evals Huggingface collection](https://huggingface.co/collections/meta-llama/llama-31-evals-66a2c5a14c2093e58298ac7f), you must login to Huggingface, follow the instructions and agree to the terms.
+In order to gain access to our [3.1 evals Huggingface collection](https://huggingface.co/collections/meta-llama/llama-31-evals-66a2c5a14c2093e58298ac7f), you must login to Huggingface website, follow the instructions and agree to the terms.
+Then follow [Huggingface authentication instruction](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) to gain read acces for your machine.
 It is recommended to read the dataset card to understand the meaning of each column and use the viewer feature in the Huggingface dataset to view our dataset, such as this [MMLU-Pro](https://huggingface.co/datasets/meta-llama/Meta-Llama-3.1-8B-Instruct-evals/viewer/Meta-Llama-3.1-8B-Instruct-evals__mmlu_pro__details?row=0).
-It will be very important to have some basic understanding of our dataset format and content before going to the following sections.
+It is important to have some basic understanding of our dataset format and content before going to the following sections.

 ### Tasks selections

 In 3.1 evals, overall there are 12 evaluation task details on the pretrained models and 30 evaluation tasks details on the instruct models, so it is very challenging to reproduce all of them this time.
 We will select the tasks that overlaps with the popular Huggingface 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard), namely BBH, MMLU-Pro tasks for pretrained models and Math-Hard, IFeval, GPQA, MMLU-Pro tasks for instruct models, as an example to demonstrate the way to reproduce our metrics so hopefully people can follow our example to create the tasks of their interests in the future.
 This tutorial implementation will be based on the Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard) and make nessary modifications to use our eval prompts and reproduce our reported metric.

+**NOTE**: There are many differences in terms of the eval configurations and prompts between this tutorial implementation and Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard), eg, we use Chain-of-Thought(COT) prompts while Huggingface leaderboard did not, so the result numbers can not be apple to apple compared.

 ### Create task yaml